felipesousa/felipesousa/README.md

 ### Links and social medias

 You can check [more about me on my personal site](https://www.felipesousa.space) or you can get more details about my journey in my [linkedin.](https://www.linkedin.com/in/luisfelipesousa/)

+You also can write to me in portuguese, english and spanish, just need to send a email to `hi@felipesousa.space`.

 👨🏻‍💻